-The Bold And Beautiful: A Look At 70s Black Fashion
+The Bold and Beautiful: A Look at 70s Black Fashion

-Thanks to the Black pride movement of the 60s and the “Black is Beautiful” movement, 70s black fashion saw a new flourish.
+Thanks to the Black Pride and Black is Beautiful movements, 70s black fashion saw a new flourish.
 Popular culture shifted towards embracing different forms of beauty.
 Beverly Johnson made history as the first Black woman to grace the cover of American Vogue, while stunning models like Donyale Luna broke barriers as the first Black model in a Chanel advertisement.
 This decade marked a time of self-expression and celebration of diversity in fashion and beauty.

 Donyale Luna: The First Black Supermodel